Aerial seeding: History

 According to the National Agricultural Aviation Association, the birthplace of aerial seeding in America was at Ohio in 1921.
 Lt.
-John A. Macready, a U.S. Army pilot, used a modified Curtis JN-6 to dust a field of catapla trees with arsenate to kill sphinx moth larvae.
+John A. Macready, a U.S. Army pilot, used a modified Curtis JN-6 to dust a field of catalpa trees with arsenate to kill sphinx moth larvae.
 This early crop dusting led to aerial seeding.

 Aerial reforestation, a type of aerial seeding, specifically to repopulate forest land after some type of disaster was being used as early as the 1930s.
 Planes were used to seed mountain areas in Honolulu that were inaccessible to traditional methods after forest fires.
 These experiments were largely unsuccessful, because of poor seed dispersal: seeds failed to obtain enough kinetic energy to enter the soil and as a result were massively predated.
 This in turn generated an infestation of rodents in Hawaii.

 By 1946 aerial seeding was being used in Oregon to seed more than 500 acres of Douglas fir, and Port Orford cedar as well as 100 acres of grassland and other trees that were burned by fire.
 In 1947 the Crown Zellerbach Corporation seeded over 1000 acres in Oregon.

 Surplus planes from World War II were initially used for aerial seeding, with the open cockpit Stearman biplane used frequently.
 Because many veterans were trained to fly these planes, this led the way for many people to develop a business around aerial applications.
 Today professionals use planes powered by turboprop engines and are navigated by GPS for better accuracy.